IAS vs IPS: Key Differences, Training, Power, Salary, Roles & Responsibilities, and Career Growth

 Roles and Responsibilities of IAS Officers

 IAS officers help the government make rules and plans for the country’s progress.
-For example, they may design a scheme to provide free food to poor families or better education in rural areas. - Administrative Leadership:
+For example, they may design a scheme to provide free food to families who need it or better education in rural areas.

 In addition, IAS officers work on building roads, schools, and water supply systems.
-For example, they may lead a project to build houses for the poor in villages. - Handling Emergencies:
+For example, they may lead a project to build houses for the unprivileged in villages.

 An IAS officer is often posted as a District Collector or District Magistrate.
 They are responsible for all work in a district, like keeping peace, running schools, and ensuring good roads.